 X Stick with an aggressive, salesy voice

-We’re all professionals, but during a worldwide crisis that threatens hundreds of thousands of lives, it’s imperative to inject compassion into our messages.
+With the world growing weary of COVID-19, it’s imperative to inject compassion into our messages.
 Your customers want to know you actually care.
 Now is not the time to promote your products.

-“Our thoughts go out to our fellow Australians who have lost loved ones.
+“Our thoughts go out to our fellow Australians who have lost loved ones in the recent wave of infections.
 Now is the time to stand together as a nation to support those in need, while fighting this virus to ensure it is defeated.”

 Rather than dive right into the reason for your text or email, it’s best to recognise what they’re going through first.